 In the number system, each number is represented by its base.
-If the base is 2 it is a binary number, if the base is 8 it is an octal number, if the base is 10, then it is called decimal number system. and if the base is 16, it is part of the hexadecimal number system.
+If the base is 2 it is a binary number, if the base is 8 it is an octal number, if the base is 10, then it is called decimal number system and if the base is 16, it is part of the hexadecimal number system.
 The conversion of decimal numbers to any other number system is an easy method.
-But to convert other base number systems to decimal numbers requires practice.
+But to convert other base number systems into decimal numbers requires practice.
 In this article, let us learn more on the decimal number system and the conversion from a decimal number system to other systems here in detail.

 Table of Contents: